[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 We compare methods for passing aggregation-ready structured data (Excel) to an agent.

-• Organize data passing into 3 routes (chat attachment, file knowledge, SharePoint)
+• Organize data-passing methods into 3 routes (chat attachment, file knowledge, SharePoint)

-• Test the official recommended approach (SharePoint + Work IQ) on actual hardware, and verify whether testing is possible without publishing
+• Try the official recommended approach (SharePoint + Work IQ) hands-on and verify whether testing is possible without publishing

-2. Why "How to Pass Data" Is a Topic
+2. Why "How to Pass Data" Is the Key Question

-To aggregate KPIs with the code interpreter, you need to provide the target Excel to the agent.
+To aggregate KPIs with the code interpreter, you need to provide the Excel to be aggregated to the agent.

 Copilot Studio agents can use code interpreter to analyze structured files that are provided to the agent by the following two ways: